-- 1.2 This is a high performance liquid chromatography (HPLC) method applicable to the determination of the compounds listed above in municipal and industrial discharges as provided under 40 CFR Part 136.1.
-When this method is used to analyze unfamiliar samples for the compounds above, identifications should be supported by at least one additional qualitative technique.
-This method describes electrochemical conditions at a second potential which can be used to confirm measurements made with this method.
-Method 625 provides gas chromatograph/mass spectrometer (GC/MS) conditions appropriate for the qualitative and quantitative confirmation of results for the parameters listed above, using the extract produced by this method. - 1.3 The method detection limit (MDL, defined in Section 14.1) for each parameter is listed in Table 1.
-The MDL for a specific wastewater may differ from those listed, depending upon the nature of the interferences in the sample matrix. - 1.4 Any modification of this method, beyond those expressly permitted, shall be considered as a major modification subject to application and approval of alternate test procedures under 40 CFR Parts 136.4 and 136.5. - 1.5 This method is restricted to use by or under the supervision of analysts experienced in the use of HPLC instrumentation and in the interpretation of liquid chromatograms.
+- 1.2 This is a gas chromatographic (GC) method applicable to the determination of the compounds listed above in municipal and industrial discharges as provided under 40 CFR Part 136.1.
+When this method is used to analyze unfamiliar samples for any or all of the compounds above, compound identifications should be supported by at least one additional qualitative technique.
+This method describes analytical conditions for a second gas chromatographic column that can be used to confirm measurements made with the primary column.
+Method 625 provides gas chromatograph/mass spectrometer (GC/MS) conditions appropriate for the qualitative and quantitative confirmation of results for all of the parameters listed above, using the extract produced by this method. - 1.3 The method detection limit (MDL, defined in Section 14.1) for each parameter is listed in Table 1.
+The MDL for a specific wastewater may differ from those listed, depending upon the nature of interferences in the sample matrix. - 1.4 The sample extraction and concentration steps in this method are essentially the same as in Methods 608, 609, 611, and 612.
+Thus, a single sample may be extracted to measure the parameters included in the scope of each of these methods.
+When cleanup is required, the concentration levels must be high enough to permit selecting aliquots, as necessary, to apply appropriate cleanup procedures.
+The analyst is allowed the latitude, under Section 12, to select chromatographic conditions appropriate for the simultaneous measurement of combinations of these parameters. - 1.5 Any modification of this method, beyond those expressly permitted, shall be considered as a major modification subject to application and approval of alternate test procedures under 40 CFR Parts 136.4 and 136.5. - 1.6 This method is restricted to use by or under the supervision of analysts experienced in the use of a gas chromatograph and in the interpretation of gas chromatograms.
 Each analyst must demonstrate the ability to generate acceptable results with this method using the procedure described in Section 8.2.